ironcore-dev/dpservice-cli/README.md

   vip

 Flags:
-  -h, --help            help for dpservice-go-library
+  -h, --help            help for dpservice-cli
       --server string    (default "localhost:1337")

-Use "dpservice-go-library [command] --help" for more information about a command.
+Use "dpservice-cli [command] --help" for more information about a command.
 ```